Marijuana goes legal in Washington state amid mixed messages

 "Seattle's always been friendly to cannabis," Allaway said.
 "Hopefully this will spread to eastern Washington.
 You get outside of Seattle, it's a different world."

-Seated in a wheelchair that sported a "Goddess" sticker, medical marijuana patient Penny Simons, 52, said she travelled with friends from Renton, Washington, south of Seattle, to attend the smoke-in.
+Seated in a wheelchair that sported a "Goddess" sticker, medical marijuana patient Penny Simons, 52, said she traveled with friends from Renton, Washington, south of Seattle, to attend the smoke-in.

 "It's history," she said.
 "I've been thinking about the people across the country who are jailed for this.
 It's nice to see things change."